Azure/iot-hub-device-update-delta/README.md

-This repo contains code for generating and applying Azure Device Udpate Diffs.
+This repo contains code for generating and applying Azure Device Update Diffs.
 There are two main code-bases here.
 The code for Diff Generation and is located at src/managed/DiffGen, while the code for Diff Application is at src/diffs.